geofrancis/esp32-cam-fpv/rpi_drivers/5.10.103-v7+/readme.md

-Building image for Raspberry Pi Zero 2W with monitor mode support on internal wireless card(broadcom 43430,43436,43455)
+Building Buster 32bit image for Raspberry Pi Zero W / Zero 2W with monitor mode support on internal wireless card (broadcom 43430,43436,43455)

 For Linux kernel 5.10.103-v7+ only!